dogweather/forkful/content/en/swift/html-and-the-web/sending-an-http-request.md

   \ for data or serving some.
 Programmers do it to interact with APIs, download\u2026"
 lastmod: '2024-03-13T22:45:00.393545-06:00'
 model: gpt-4-1106-preview
-summary: "Sending an HTTP request is about knocking on a web server's door, asking\
-  \ for data or serving some.
-Programmers do it to interact with APIs, download\u2026"
+summary: Sending an HTTP request is about knocking on a web server's door, asking for data or serving some.
 title: Sending an HTTP request
 weight: 44
 ---